 - Coarse pretzel salt

-- 1 cup baking soda / 206g bicarbonate of soda
+- 1 cup baking soda bicarbonate in UK

 - 6 cups water